 For some people, the word crowdfunding may have connotations associated with entrepreneurship, but this assumption would be dated and false.
 Crowdfunding has grown to encompass a broader range of possibilities, including personal needs.
 Medical crowdfunding has emerged as a prominent and effective way to raise necessary funds for medical expenses, including starting or expanding a family.

 When an individual or a couple decides to have a baby but struggles with natural conception, they often seek the aid of fertility treatment like in vitro fertilization (IVF).
 However, the cost can be a financial burden.
 Crowdfunding provides an effective means of drumming up support from family, friends, and others.

-Before starting your campaign for IVF, explore some of our helpful hints to get you on the path to fundraising success.
+Before you start In Vitro Fertilization fundraising, explore some of our helpful hints to get you on the path to fundraising success.

 The cost of IVF is another issue.
 It can be quite expensive, depending on the amount of cycles and whether a donor egg is used.
 An article in Forbes reported that on average in America, one IVF treatment cycle costs a minimum $12,000 out of pocket, not including consultations, medications and potential surrogate costs.
 Cue crowdfunding.
 It provides the necessary tools you need to reach your end goal—a beautiful baby.
 To help determine the approximate cost of IVF for your specific variables check out this IVF calculator.

 Designing Your Campaign Blueprint